 Once a tantrum or destructive behavior has started, it might be useful to take some cues from functional analysis and look for the ABC’s, antecedent-behavior-consequences, in a given situation.
 Then analyze the results to determine how to help the child learn to communicate in a more acceptable manner.

-Antecedent: What is happening preceding the behavior?
+Antecedent: What is happening to precede the behavior?
 Time of day, who is around, what kinds of activities (toys, meals, etc.)

 Behavior: What actually happened?
 Did the child have a tantrum, hit someone, break a toy?